psherman42/riscv-easy-as-pi/README.md

 ### ***Loader Script***

-THere are two main parts here, the physical wiring connections and the logical target device definition.
+There are two main parts here, the physical wiring connections and the logical target device definition.
 They are mutually exclusive, and you can keep each in its own configuration file as shown.

 __Interface specification__ – How to tell OpenOCD which pins and wires of the *host system* to use.